rsdoiel/rsdoiel.github.io/blog/2021/04/25/Ofront-on-Rasberry-Pi-OS.md

 Things that come to mind after initial exploration include--

 - Figure out how to make Atkinson-Hyperlegible[^8] available to V4
-- Compile for a 64-bit x86 Linux platform
 - Replace the X11 integration with SDL 2 integration and run under macOS or Windows
 - Exploring porting V4 to run natively Raspberry Pi via Clang cross compilers